mustelidae1/Melodia/README.md

 allowing them to visualize their voice and their success.
 When singers can hear themselves well they often sing better, and Melodia is designed to extend this idea into a visual space.

-## Installation

-To play, simply download the Melodia.exe file and run it!
-The Melodia_Data folder needs to be kept in the same folder as the executable for the game to work.
-You will also need SteamVR installed and any additional software required by your VR headset.

 ## How to Play

 The tutorial at the beginning will walk you through how to play the game.
 Your hands will